Experienced Cartersville Slip & Fall Injury Attorneys

 If you've been injured in a slip & fall accident, call us at (470) 577-8152 or contact us online today to speak with our Georgia slip and fall attorney.

-What to Do Following a Slip and Fall Accident in GA
+Steps to Take After a Slip & Fall Incident in Cartersville, GA

 You could be in incredible pain following your slip and fall.
 However, if you can move around, then we recommend that you take simple steps that will increase your ability to obtain compensation.